B. Wayne Hughes Jr.: Political activities

 Hughes Jr. donated $1.2 million to California Proposition 47 (2014), focused on sentencing reform, which California voters passed in November 2014.
 The bill reduces certain drug possession felonies to misdemeanors.
 During the campaign he stated, "When [Prop 47] passes ... the next place for parties to come together are issues around mental health.
 I'm doing what I'm doing and I'm not going to quit.
 It's fun helping people."

 Hughes Jr. supported CA Assembly Bill 1672, which works to expand the reach of veterans courts dealing with rehabilitation and recovery.

 Hughes Jr. is a member of the organization Right on Crime, a nationwide initiative to drive criminal justice reform.
 On June 15, 2014, Hughes Jr. spoke at TEDx at Ironwood State Prison about the need for change in the country's prison system.

-During the 2016 presidential election, Hughes donated $117,000 to the campaign of Libertarian Gary Johnson.
+During the 2016 presidential election, Hughes Jr. donated $117,000 to the campaign of Libertarian Gary Johnson.

+Hughes Jr. contributed $500,000 to Donald Trump's 2020 presidential campaign.